-When people want to install a new WordPress theme, they start by the dashboard method, that’s the easiest way.
+When people want to install a new WordPress theme, they start with the dashboard method.
+That’s the easiest way.
 However, errors can cause extra issues especially, for beginners.
 For example, you upload your file, but you get an error message like “WordPress theme install failed could not create directory”.
 Or even, some other messages talking about permissions in a specific file or folder.

 Today, I’ll show you how to solve that problem, but first, make sure that you’re using a good quality web hosting service.
 It’s the only way to avoid these issues.

-If you’re hosting with low quality service, then, it’s the time to switch to a premium hosting.
+If you’re hosting with low-quality service, then, it’s time to switch to premium hosting.
 I always recommend WP Engine for serious people, it’s a managed hosting and the only company that offers exclusive and advanced optimizations and hardware technologies, created especially, for WordPress.

 Wrong permissions settings

 Now, you need to find the directory called “wp-content”, set the permissions for that directory to 777.
-That’s a temporary full permission to solve the problem, follow the next screenshot example.
+That’s temporary full permission to solve the problem.
+Follow the next screenshot example.

 Now, you get a pop-up window at the center of the page, where you can set up your folder permissions.
 Just check all the boxes to make it 777, and then, click the button “Save Permissions”.